 With Wesley however again it simply felt like the writers just wanted him to be right all the time and didn’t care that he came across as an obnoxious, arrogant know it all.

 Also finally Adrics death is far more powerful than any scene with Wesley, so Adric takes this easily.

 2017 Edit Update

-Not that it matters as Adric had already won this, but still Wesley slips even further down in my estimation since Will Wheaton was revealed as a self loathing fanboy, Anita Sarkeesian brown nosing white knight, SJW fuckwit.
+Not that it matters as Adric had already won this, but still Wesley slips even further down in my estimation since Will Wheaton was revealed as a self loathing fanboy, Anita Sarkeesian brown nosing, white knight, SJW fuckwit.

-Of course normally its best not to associate an actor with the character they played, but since I never liked Wesley anyway, then this is just more reason to be team Adric in this debate.
+Normally its best not to associate an actor with the character they played, but since I never liked Wesley anyway, then this is just more reason to be team Adric in this debate.

 By miles and miles.